gustaebel/zfs-aarch64/README.md

-# zfs-for-aarch64
+# zfs-odroid-c2
-ZFS packages for Arch Linux ARM (aarch64)
+ZFS packages for the ODROID-C2 running Archlinux ARM.

 ## Installation